If you’re going to go after bass on a fly rod, please take the best bass fly fishing line with you, as it’ll make your day go a lot smoother.

 The fly lines are also made to handle both warm and cold water so you can bass fish with it all year round.
 It has a low memory too so you’ll get fewer annoying tangles.

-Another great thing anglers love about these lines is that they work for trout and pike too.
+Another great thing anglers love about these lines is that they work for trout and pike fly fishing too.
 So if you ever find yourself needing to cast big flies in freshwater, this is the only line you need to get your hands on, no matter the species.

 Scientific Anglers Sonar Sink 30 Bass Fly Line